kubernetes/website/content/en/docs/setup/_index.md

 Pick a [hosted solution](/docs/setup/pick-right-solution/#hosted-solutions).

-## Turnkey Solutions
+## Cloud Solutions

 These solutions allow you to create Kubernetes clusters with only a few commands and are actively developed and have active community support.

-### Cloud Solutions

-Turnkey Cloud Solutions can also be hosted on a range of Cloud IaaS providers, but they offer more freedom and flexibility in exchange for effort.
+They can also be hosted on a range of Cloud IaaS providers, but they offer more freedom and flexibility in exchange for effort.

 You should pick a turnkey cloud solution if you: